 Survival Prepping for Beginners it is important to start prepping now to lay a foundation for preparedness.
 It is common sense to start prepping now.
 Because of the current pandemic, previous outbreaks of disease, the Ebola Virus, H1N1 Flu, SARS, political and nuclear instability, you now know emergencies and disasters can happen anywhere, at any time.
 Keep reading to learn how to start prepping.

-Some things to consider when SHTF( stuff hits the fan, is availability to clean water may be affected, gas and electricity supplies may be cut off, food shortages and lack of access to hospitals could occur.
+Some things to consider when SHTF( stuff hits the fan) is availability to clean water; Water may be cut off as well as gas and electricity supplies.
+Also, food shortages and lack of access to hospitals could occur.

 Also, each member of your family needs to start acquiring a survival mindset and survival training.

 How to Start Prepping: 5 Things To Do Now for any Emergency Situation

 Preparing for any and every survival situation can be a daunting task.
 Where do you start?
 To make this easy, start with the easy stuff first.
 Here are a few suggestions.

 - Social security card

 Make sure you have them for yourself as well as for everyone in your family.
 Make copies to keep in the bank.
 Put the original in a fire safe box, inside a ready-to-go binder.
 Ensure they are in a watertight zip lock bag and put this in your binder in a sheet protector.
 Also, put your binder in a waterproof container.

 2. Refill your gas tank when it’s half-empty.